Augustan Age: The Legacy of a Great Era

 At the end of the first half of the eighteenth century, Spanish playwrights began to follow French models such as Nicolas Boileau and Louis Racine, renewing the aristocratic aesthetic and the Horacenas.
 The theatrical work should be credible, consistent with the work units of space and time, and have an educational and ethical approach.

-He appeared brilliantly in the tragedy Nicolas Fernandez de Moratín, Jose Cadalso, Ignacio Lopez de Ayala and Vicente García de la Huerta.
-Farce is one of the most popular genres, as confirmed by Antonio de Zamora, Ramon de la Cruz and Ignacio Gonzalez del Castillo.
+He appeared brilliantly in the tragedies Nicolas Fernandez de Moratín, Jose Cadalso, Ignacio Lopez de Ayala, and Vicente García de la Huerta.
+Antonio de Zamora, Ramon de la Cruz, and Ignacio Gonzalez del Castillo confirmed that farce is one of the most popular genres.

 There appeared in a particularly brilliant way the character of Leandro Fernandez de Moratin, the creator of the so-called Mauritanian comedy and examples of it (the new comedy or coffee, the consent of the girls that ridiculed the vices and customs prevailing at the time, using theatre as a means to make customs moral.
-Among the followers, this approach is also taken by Manuel Breton de Los Herreros and Ventura de la Vega.
+Manuel Breton de Los Herreros and Ventura de la Vega also take this approach among their followers.

 If you enjoyed this content why not dive into some more historical eras – check out these articles: Vikings History, Ancient Rome, Ancient Egyptians – The First Woman Pharaoh, Greek Mythology – Medusa, Native American History.
 Victorian Era, Ibn Khaldun or Celts